 Coronation … Ceremonial detail.
 Notes and Plans (London, 1953)

-Shown here is the positions and movements of the participants at the Anointing.
-The Queen is represented by the circle with the capital S and the Archbishop by the circle with the capital C. In the left-hand margin are notes in Archbishop Fisher’s hand.
+Shown here are the positions and movements of the participants at the Anointing.
+The Queen is represented by the circle with the capital S (Sovereign) and the Archbishop by the circle with the capital C (Canterbury).
+In the left-hand margin are notes in Archbishop Fisher’s hand.

 This book was presented to the Library by Lady Fisher in 1982.